-I’ve been pretty sick for the past week and am currently actually in the hospital (doing much better though, yay!), but I didn’t really have time to get in a book review this week, so I thought I’d share with y’all a brief movie review that I wrote for my other sight, Final Woman: Horror Fiction from a Female Perspective.
+I’ve been pretty sick recently, so I didn’t really have time to get in a book review this week.
+Instead, I thought I’d share with y’all a brief movie review that I wrote for my other sight, Final Woman: Horror Fiction from a Female Perspective.
 THE WITCH FILES is a teen horror movie (rated TV-14) currently available on Netflix, which I encourage everyone to check out.
 Here’s what I had to say about it:

 I checked this one out solely because I saw it featured Paget Brewster, of Criminal Minds fame.
 I honestly wasn’t expecting much; I knew next to nothing about THE WITCH FILES going in, but I was pleasantly surprised.
-The movie plays out like a PG-13 (or TV-14 actually) version of The Craft, which has long been one of my favorites.
+The movie plays out like a PG-13 version of The Craft, which is a long time favorite of mine.
 FILES revolves around 5 teen girls who form a coven and start casting spells to get everything they want.
 Unfortunately, their new gifts come with a price.
-Brewster is sadly underused in the role of a police detective investigating the coven, but she manages to shine in every scene she’s in.
+Brewster is sadly underused in the role of a police detective investigating the coven, but she shines in every scene she’s in.
 The five teen actresses are also outstanding, particularly Britt Flatmo as head witch with a secret, Jules.
 Serious horror fans might find the tone of the film too light and breezy, but fans of Buffy and Charmed will probably enjoy it as much as I did.
-Which is to say, a whole hell of a lot.